blockchainsllc/in3-docs/docs/Threat-Model-for-Incubed.md

 > SIM: Yes, this could help, but it only protects from regular unregistering.
 If you convict a server, then this timeout does not help.

 > To remove this issue completely, you would need a trusted authority where you could update the NodeList first.
 > But for the 100% decentralized way, you can only reduce it by asking multiple servers.
-Since they will also pass the latest block number when the NodeList changed, the client will find out that it needs to update the NodeList, and by having multiple requests in parallel, it reduces the risk of relying on a manipulated NodeList.
-The malicious server may return a correct NodeList for an older block when this server was still valid and even get signatures for this, but the server cannot do so for a newer block number, which can only be found out by asking as many servers as needed.
+Since they will also pass the latest block number when the NodeList changes, the client will find out that it needs to update the NodeList, and by having multiple requests in parallel, it reduces the risk of relying on a manipulated NodeList.
+The malicious server may return a correct NodeList for an older block when this server was still valid and even receive signatures for this, but the server cannot do so for a newer block number, which can only be found out by asking as many servers as needed.

 > Another point is that as long as the signature does not come from the same server, the DataProvider will always check, so even if you request a signature from a server that is not part of the list anymore, the DataProvider will reject this.
 To use this attack, both the DataProvider and the BlockHashSigner must work together to provide a proof that matches the wrong blockhash.

 > CHR: Correct.
 I think the strategy for clients who have been offline for a while is to first get multiple signed blockhashes from different sources (ideally from bootstrap nodes similar to light clients and then ask for the current list).
-Actually, we could define the same bootstrap nodes as are currently hard-coded in Parity and Geth.
+Actually, we could define the same bootstrap nodes as those currently hard-coded in Parity and Geth.

 ### Inactive Server Spam Attack
 Status: solved